Skip to main content

 If Octopus still looks like the right fit

 Compare the tariff first and treat any battery quote as a separate investment decision.
-If you do decide to switch to Octopus afterwards, the referral-code page explains how Matt's Octopus referral link works.
+If you do decide to switch to Octopus afterwards, the referral page explains the direct Octopus signup route and when the referral credit should apply.